opensearch-project/documentation-website/_opensearch/remote.md

 You can use remote-backed storage for the following purposes:

 - To restore red clusters or indexes
-- To recover all data up to the last acknowledged write regardless of replica count if `index.translog.durability` is set to `request`
+- To recover all data up to the last acknowledged write, regardless of replica count, if `index.translog.durability` is set to `request`

 ## Known limitations

 The following are known limitations of the remote-backed storage feature:

 - Writing data to a remote store can be a high-latency operation when compared to writing data on the local file system.
 This may impact the indexing throughput and latency.
-- Primary to primary relocation is unstable because handover of translog uploads from older to new primary has not been implemented.
+- Primary-to-primary relocation is unstable because handover of translog uploads from older to new primary has not been implemented.
 - Garbage collection of the metadata file has not been implemented.
 For other limitations, see the [Remote store known issue list](https://github.com/opensearch-project/OpenSearch/issues/5678).